harikt/aurav2book/manuscript/helpers.md

 There are two steps to adding your own custom helpers:

-1. Write a helper class
+1. Write a helper class.

-2. Set a factory for that class into the _HelperLocator_ under a service name
+2. Set a factory for that class into the _HelperLocator_ under a service name.

 A helper class needs only to implement the `__invoke()` method.
 We suggest extending from _AbstractHelper_ to get access to indenting,